 Students may also choose from a range of summer study programs and internship opportunities in Japan, either alone or in addition to a semester or academic-year program.
 MU students have spent summers studying at the Japan Center for Michigan Universities near Kyoto, Sophia University in Tokyo, Hokkaido International Foundation in northern Japan, and in summer programs in Japan led by MU Japanese Studies faculty.

 Every summer MU students have the opportunity to participate in a two-month program in which students live with Japanese host families in the city of Iida in Nagano Prefecture (site of the 1998 Winter Olympics) in central Japan.
 The program includes field trips to sites of cultural significance and participation in community activities.
 The focus of the program is the training that students receive in the traditional form of Japanese puppetry commonly known as Bunraku.Students are taught by members of a traditional puppet troupe that traces its history back more than 300 years.
 They also receive instruction in traditional taiko drumming and other aspects of Japanese music, as well as martials arts.
 Students train through the summer and demonstrate their newly-acquired skills by performing during the last week of the program at the Iida International Puppetry Festival, which welcomes more than 250 puppet troupes from around the world and attracts more than 40,000 spectators over a four-day period, the largest such event in Japan.

 Japanese Studies Program :: Department of German and Russian Studies :: College of Arts and Science :: University of Missouri

-Copyright © 2013— Curators of the University of Missouri.
+© 2014 — Curators of the University of Missouri.
 All rights reserved.
 DMCA and other copyright information.
-An equal opportunity/affirmative action institution.
+An equal opportunity/access/affirmative action/pro-disabled and veteran employer.
 Published by the College of Arts & Science.
 Contact Web GroupLast modified: Tuesday, 10-Jun-2014 10:16:08 CDT